cityofcapetown/ds_code_challenge/README.md

 ## Challenge
 Follow the below steps, completing those indicated as relevant to the positions for which you are interviewing.
 If there are any steps that you can not complete after a reasonable amount of effort, rather move on to later steps, attempting everything relevant at least once.

 For all roles, we expect the challenge response to include what you consider to be role-appropriate testing and validation.
 For example, a Data Scientist might want to include MAPE scores or confusion matrices.
-A Data Engineer may want to include logging and data quality validation tests.
-A Data Analyst might want to plot histograms of request counts to ensure that outliers aren't overwhelming your analysis.
+A Data Engineer may want to include logging and data quality validation tests, as well as unit and even integration tests.
+A Data Analyst might want to plot histograms of the data in question to ensure that outliers aren't overwhelming your analysis.

 Your code should be well formatted according to generally accepted style guides and include whatever is necessary for a team-mate unfamiliar with it to maintain it.